 Litigation & Arbitration

 Elizabeth (Liz) Ritvo has more than 30 years of broad experience in complex commercial litigation and has also counseled and represented newspapers, television stations, publishers and other media in libel, invasion of privacy, access, prior restraint, First Amendment and copyright matters before state and federal trial and appellate courts.
 Liz has also served as an arbitrator for the American Arbitration Association for business and construction disputes.

-Liz has been listed in The Best Lawyers in America in the area of First Amendment Law, was recognized as its 2017 “Lawyer of the Year” First Amendment Law in Boston and was named one of 2013's Top Women of Law by Massachusetts Lawyers Weekly.
+Liz has been listed in The Best Lawyers in America in the area of First Amendment Law, was recognized as “Lawyer of the Year” First Amendment Law in Boston (2017 and 2020) and was named one of 2013's Top Women of Law by Massachusetts Lawyers Weekly.

 Bridgeman v.
 District Attorney for the Suffolk District, et al. 476 Mass 298 (2017).
 Co-counsel for the Boston Bar Association on amicus brief urging the court to vacate all outstanding drug convictions for which state drug-lab employee Annie Dookhan was the primary or secondary chemist.